BillJr99/Ursinus-CS173/_pages/Activities/activity-iterationfor.md

 ---
 layout: activity
-permalink: /Activities/Iteration
+permalink: /Activities/Iteration/For
-title: "CS173: Intro to Computer Science - Iteration"
+title: "CS173: Intro to Computer Science - Iteration with the for Loop"
-excerpt: "CS173: Intro to Computer Science - Iteration"
+excerpt: "CS173: Intro to Computer Science - Iteration with the for Loop"

 info:
-  next: ./Iteration2

   goals:
     - To be able to explain the uses of the <code>for</code> loop structure
     - To be able to apply boolean expressions to iterative structures via the <code>for</code> loop